OracleCPS/oicsaasintegration/Home.md

 > Updated: March 13th, 2018

-## Journey To The Cloud: Oracle Integration Cloud (OIC) - Enterprise Integration Hands On Lab
+## Upgrade To Cloud: Oracle Integration Cloud (OIC) - Enterprise SaaS Integration Hands On Lab
 A hands-on workshop to dive into development on Oracle's Integration Cloud Platform

 ## Overview